 White Tea: can potentially slow down the growth of bacteria that causes infections and pneumonia.

-Oolong Tea: contains the full range of polyphenol antioxidants: catechins, thearubigin, and theaflavin that may help with lowering cholesterol levels.
+Oolong Tea: contains the full range of polyphenol antioxidants: catechins, thearubigin, and theaflavin which may help with lowering cholesterol levels.

 Chamomile, echinacea, hibiscus, and rooibos.
 Chamomile is 100% naturally caffeine-free, and traditionally used as a sleep aid and can help with stomach aches, nausea, and calming anxiety.